Saskatoon berries

 Recipes: Traditional Canadian saskatoon berry jam, 5 cup pie, 4 cup pie and pie crust with shortening and pie crust with butter.
 Also several at Shifting Roots.

 All varieties provide excellent flavored large berries that may be used just like blueberries.
+For more info on different varieties see this comparison chart.

 Any Saskatoon 11-18" We Pick For You

-Autumn Brilliance® 1-2' tall
+Autumn Brilliance® Serviceberry 2-3' tall

 Princess Diana Amelanchier x grandiflora USDA zones 4-9, discovered in Wisconsin, USDA zones 3-8 More info